 Refreshing our Board is important to provide new perspectives and ideas while ensuring sufficient experience and institutional knowledge to help mitigate risk.
-We replenish needed skills and experience and refresh Board committees through rotation of chairs and memberships.
-Committee chairs typically serve in that capacity for four years, with the potential for an extension to, for example, align with the independent Lead Director's term.
+We replenish skills and experience and refresh Board committees through rotation of chairs and memberships.
+Committee chairs typically serve in that capacity for four years, with the potential for an extension to, for example, align with the Lead Independent Director's term.

-Upon election of the nominees at this Annual Meeting, the average tenure of the independent members of our Board for their current term of service will be approximately 4.4 years.
+Upon election of the nominees at this Annual Meeting, the average tenure of the independent members of our Board for their current term of service will be approximately 5.5 years.